 The best real estate crowdfunding companies depend on your goals!

-PeerStreet has low $1,000 minimum which allows for better diversification for accredited investors.
+PeerStreet has a low $1,000 minimum which allows for better diversification for accredited investors.
 The platform offers residential and commercial real estate investments in the private market.
-You can define the criteria based on rate, LTV, duration, etc. and their Automated Investing feature automatically places you into investments that match your criteria.
-I personally use the Automated Investing since the great deals are filled within minutes on their platform.
+You can define the criteria based on rate, LTV, duration, etc., and their Automated Investing feature automatically places you into investments that match your criteria.
+I use Automated Investing since the good deals are filled within minutes on their platform.
 PeerStreet also allows investors to review the performance of every past investment, which is helpful for due diligence.

 EquityMultiple is a real estate investing platform that gives accredited investors direct access to individual commercial property, allowing you to review, compare, and personally choose the deals that meet your investment criteria.
 EquityMultiple has a low minimum of only $5,000 investment.
 They are one of the few sites that claim to co-invest in every investment, ensuring “skin in the game” and the most significant incentive to do maximum due diligence.
 EquityMultiple has many different asset types: office buildings, industrial, senior housing, retail, residential, storage, student housing, data centers, etc.

-Farm Together provides accredited investors with an option to invest in farmland at the click of a button.
+Farm Together and AcreTrader provide accredited investors with an option to invest in institutional quality farmland at the click of a button.
 You get the benefit of an experienced team evaluating various options before it is available on the platform.
 A crew takes care of farm management aspects such as insurance, accounting, leasing the farm, and working with the farmer.
-And finally to sell the farmland.
+And finally, to sell the farmland.
 Here is my farmland investing review.